Nokia investors tell CEO their patience running thin

 In the absence of a Plan B, analysts said Nokia's best bet would be to focus on selling cheaper smartphones, or feature phones with some smartphone capabilities such as its higher-end Asha handsets, in emerging markets.

-Sources also say it will soon begin selling new, higher-end Lumia phones through Verizon Wireless (VZ.N) (VOD.L) in addition to its current partnership with AT&T.
+Sources also say it will soon begin selling new, higher-end Lumia phones through Verizon Wireless in addition to its current partnership with AT&T.

 But few expect it to help Nokia gain significant share in the U.S. smartphone market any time soon.